sergueik/selenium-fluxbox/README.md

   IdentitiesOnly yes
   LogLevel FATAL
 ```
-but only if the Virtual Box VM was launched by vagrant, it will refuse to give this information e.g.
+but only if the Virtual Box VM was started by vagrant.
-if VM was launched through Virtual Box UI directly.
+Vagrant will refuse to give this information when VM was launched through Virtual Box UI directly.

 ### Latest Chrome for Testing